 The objective of the GPFG, as defined in the 1990 Government Pension Fund Act, states that the fund “shall support government saving to finance the National Insurance Scheme’s expenditure on pensions and support long-term considerations in the use of petroleum revenues”.
 With such long-term thinking, the GPFG avoids short-term economic instability and secures the longer duration of finite oil wealth.

-Later policy and regulation have continued to clarify the objectives of the fund, shaping it into a responsible investor following firm ethical guidelines.
-While maintaining its commitment to the long-term sustainability of wealth creation for the Norwegian people, the GPFG also considers the ethical and environmental impact of its investments, which is uncommon among SWFs.
+Later policy, regulation and pressure from civil society has continued to clarify the objectives of the fund, shaping it into a responsible investor following firm ethical guidelines.
+While maintaining its commitment to the long-term sustainability of wealth creation for the Norwegian people, the GPFG also considers the ethical and environmental impact of its investments..

 While the fund does not have any more specific objectives than those stated above, the Ministry sets specific objectives for Norges Bank as the manager of the GPFG to maximise the long-term return on the fund’s investment portfolio, while committing to a moderate level of risk.
 The relationship between the objectives of maximising return and limiting risk is a starting point for measuring the performance of the fund.
 Consequently, a performance metric considered in the fund’s annual reports is the ratio between excess return and relative risk, called the information ratio.
-Between 2013 and 2017, the average information ratio was 0.73; however, this result it is not sustainable over time, and the Executive Board has accepted a ratio of 0.42 percent since 1998 – when Norges Bank Investment Management was established.
+Between 1998 and 2018, the average information ratio was 0.39.

 As of May 2018, the growth of the fund to NOK8.4 billion and the lack of “Dutch disease” to date in the Norwegian economy suggest that the fund is delivering so far, both as an instrument for long-term savings and in its short-term capacity of supporting the sustainable management of oil revenues.

 The fundamental elements of the GPFG’s design and structure are drawn from the hard-won experience of the Norwegian authorities.
 Specifically, the fund has two key principles underpinning its macroeconomic policy: the government transfers oil revenues directly to the fund; and the capital is invested in international markets.
-These principles were consolidated after two learning experiences in different areas of the Norwegian economy.
+These principles drew, in part, from different learning experiences in different areas of the Norwegian economy.

-The second lesson was the experience of the Norwegian National Insurance Scheme, later known as Government Pension Fund Norway (GPFN), which was established in 1967.
+Another example was the experience of the Norwegian National Insurance Scheme, later known as the Government Pension Fund Norway (GPFN), which was established in 1967.
 At the time, the Norwegian authorities had high expectations of the future importance and size of the fund.
 Unfortunately, the scheme was ultimately used to fund government projects, diminishing its capacity to become a reserve for the future.
-In the planning phase of Norway’s oil fund therefore, one of the objectives was to avoid the mistakes made in the formation GPFN.
+In the planning phase of Norway’s oil fund therefore, one of the objectives was to avoid the mistakes made in the formation GPF.
 Therefore, the formation and structure of the GPFN served as evidence for the subsequent creation of the GPFG.

 Norway in the 1980s and 1990s did not present legal or fiscal barriers that could limit the feasibility of the GPFG.
 Moreover, from an HR perspective, suitable resources were designated to support the management of the fund.

 The GPFG was established under the 1990 Government Pension Fund Act, and was therefore backed by primary legislation.
 Similarly, the fiscal environment supported the fund’s creation, and since then Norway’s public institutions have continued to refine and improve fiscal regulations in order to protect the value of the fund.
-The most notable reform was the 2001 fiscal rule limiting government spending.
-This policy was updated in 2017 to restrict public spending even further.
+The most notable reform was the 2001 fiscal rule defining government spending.

 Norges Bank’s 1998 creation of Norges Bank Investment Management, an asset management unit to manage the GPFG on behalf of the Ministry of Finance, provided further financial security.
 In the same year, the unit invested 40 percent of the fund in equities to diversify a portfolio previously focused on government bonds.
 The portfolio has continued to diversify ever since reaching a market value of NOK8.4 billion (as of May 2018).
 Having a dedicated team managing the fund’s investment portfolio has made it more feasible for the GPFG to secure the long-term value of the fund and the creation of wealth for future generations.